Anwar Nasim: International involvements

-Nasim worked at the Nuclear Institute for Agriculture and Biology (NIAB), Faisalabad in 1981 and at Center for Advanced Molecular Biology, Punjab University, Lahore in 1985.
+Nasim worked at the Nuclear Institute for Agriculture and Biology (NIAB), Faisalabad in 1981 and at Centre for Advanced Molecular Biology, Punjab University, Lahore in 1985.
 He was also member of the teaching faculty of the UNESCO Regional Training Course on gene cloning held in Singapore in 1983.

 In 1978 he was chairman of the organizing committee for the International Symposium on DNA repair, Mutation and Human III Health held in Ottawa, Canada.
 He was also international Coordinator and Member of the Executive Committee for the XVI International Congress of Genetics, Toronto, Canada held in 1988.

 Research and books

 Nasim published more than one hundred scientific papers in prestigious international journals worldwide since 1965.

 Some of the books written by Nasim are: